He-Man: Defender of Grayskull: Plot

 Skeletor lures He-Man to Snake Mountain with a false threat, only to strike Castle Grayskull with the full might of his forces during the hero's absence.
 To prevent Skeletor's from taking the castle, the Sorceress of Grayskull channels all of her power into the castle's defenses, including He-Man's powers, turning him back to Prince Adam.
 To stop Skeletor, Adam must battle his way out of Snake Mountain and traverse Eternia to reach the castle, regaining his powers along the way.

 Release

 TDK Mediactive announced the title in May 2003.

 In February 2005, European budget publisher Midas Interactive Entertainment announced they had acquired the publishing rights to the title and would release the PlayStation 2 version of the game on the 25th.

 Reception

 He-Man: Defender of Grayskull received mixed reviews from users and critics.
 Nintendo Power editors gave the unreleased GameCube version an average rating of 1.9 out of 5.
 German GamePro Magazine points out in 2005, that the game is three years late and criticizes the game for its PS1 graphics and that "The fun has hidden itself in the furthest corner of castle Greyskull" and recommended that fans rather play with the action figures, than buying the game.

+British gaming website Games Xtreme gave the PlayStation 2 version a mixed assessment, describing it as "run of the mill in every imaginable aspect."
+The review criticized the repetitive gameplay, limited game modes, graphical glitches, and lack of replay value, while praising the inclusion of characters from the animated series and the game's adherence to the cartoon's script and atmosphere.
+The reviewer concluded that the game was enjoyable in places but ultimately disappointing due to numerous design flaws.